connexcs/docs/ingress-routing.md

 You don't want your customers to know your providers.

-You could not use an RTP Proxy if:
+You should not use an RTP Proxy if:

 1. You have other equipment in your SIP set-up which will act as a Media Relay.
 2. You want to run a test to see if audio problems are related to the Connex Cloud Switch.